adm87/CozyHexagons/README.md

-# UnityPackageTemplate
+# Cozy Hexagon
-A template to use for setting up Unity packages.
+Just a simple Unity package for hex grids.